What is Machine Learning?

 The process of learning begins with observations or data, such as examples, direct experience, or instruction, in order to look for patterns in data and make better decisions in the future based on the examples that we provide.
 The primary aim is to allow the computers to learn automatically without human intervention or assistance and adjust actions accordingly.

-Into to Spark MLlib
+Into to Machine Learning Using Spark

 MLlib is Spark’s machine learning (ML) library.
 Its goal is to make practical machine learning scalable and easy.
 At a high level, it provides tools such as: